-Utilization of ED Funds to Provide Credit Enhancement: HOPE has one year of experience providing credit enhancement on loans for charter school facilities.
+Utilization of ED Funds to Provide Credit Enhancement: HOPE has five years of experience providing credit enhancement on loans for charter school facilities.
 HOPE individually underwrites every loan on which it provides credit enhancement, carefully analyzing the school's financial, academic, and enrollment track record and the feasibility of their growth plans.
 To date, all loans have performed well; however, this history of performance is relatively short.

 Consequently, lenders are currently requiring 100% cash collateral to back up HOPE's credit enhancement.
 We anticipate that, with continued strong performance in our portfolio of credit enhanced loans, lenders will consider cash collateral in a pool less than the total amount of credit enhancement provided.
 This will allow us to utilize the ED award in two ways -

-Increase Leverage of ED Funds: As HOPE is able to provide credit enhancement on loans at a ratio of greater than 1:1 on financing directly credit enhanced, HOPE will be able to use the ED award to credit enhance more transactions and reach a higher leverage ratio.
-This will start to have an impact in Year 4 of this grant.

-Increase the Level of Credit Enhancement on Individual Transactions: As credit enhanced lenders become comfortable with less than 1:1 reserve fund coverage, HOPE will be able to offer more credit enhancement on individual loans.
+- Increase Leverage of ED Funds: As HOPE is able to provide credit enhancement on loans at a ratio of greater than 1:1 on financing directly credit enhanced, HOPE will be able to use the ED award to credit enhance more transactions and reach a higher leverage ratio. - Increase the Level of Credit Enhancement on Individual Transactions: As credit enhanced lenders become comfortable with less than 1:1 reserve fund coverage, HOPE will be able to offer more credit enhancement on individual loans.
 For example, HOPE will be able to offer credit enhancement on real estate loans similar to those offered by government guarantee programs at levels as high as 75-90% of the original loan amount.
 This will enable transactions that otherwise could not happen and reduce costs to the charter school borrower.

 Implementation Plan: HOPE's Charter School Facilities Fund builds off our track record of financing community facilities and nonprofits since 1995.
-In the past year, we have developed Charter School Facilities Fund policies and procedures (Attachment 6), marketing collateral, and strategic partnerships in local charter school sectors.
+HOPE will continue to utilize our Charter School Facilities Fund policies and procedures (Attachment 14), marketing collateral, and strategic partnerships in local charter school sectors.
 We will leverage these resources if selected for another ED award.
-Our lending goals for this project are ambitious - we aim to provide credit enhancement for 21 schools in five years - four schools in Year 1, five in Year 2, four in Year 3, four in Year 4, and four in Year 5.
-This pace continues the trend of our charter school lending over the past 12 months (Attachment 2 - Applicant Activity for Most Recently Completed FY, Attachment 43 - Table 4: Risk Level of Charter Schools Served, and Attachment 7 - 2016 Annual CECSF Performance Report).
+Our lending goals for this project are comparable to our past requests and will allow us to support the growing number of schools in our region - we aim to provide credit enhancement for 8 schools in five years - two schools in Years 1- 2, two in Year 3, and four in Years 4-5.
+This pace continues the trend of our charter school lending over the past three years (Attachment 7 - Applicant Activity for Most Recently Completed FY, Attachment 8 - Table 4: Risk Level of Charter Schools Served, and Attachment 9 - 2018 Annual CECSF Performance Report).